thqby/AutoHotkey_H/README.md

 The project is configured to use a platform toolset with "_xp" suffix, if available.

-## Build Configurations ##

-AutoHotkeyx.vcxproj contains several combinations of build configurations.
-The main configurations are:

-  - **Debug**: AutoHotkey.exe in debug mode.
-  - **Release**: AutoHotkey.exe for general use.
-  - **Self-contained**: AutoHotkeySC.bin, used for compiled scripts.

-Secondary configurations are:

-  - **(mbcs)**: ANSI (multi-byte character set).
-Configurations without this suffix are Unicode.
-  - **(minimal)**: Alternative project settings for producing a smaller binary, possibly with lower performance and added dependencies.

 ## Platforms ##

 AutoHotkeyx.vcxproj includes the following Platforms: